 Millie asked her daddy to read this the moment we brought it home, and 20 minutes later they were still reading it! ("again!
 Please daddy? again!" pleads Millie) I love Ruby's imagination in this story, and her mom's support at the end is wonderful.
 What a great book for any child a bit unsure about going to school!

-"Over in the Meadow" Illustrated By: Jill McDonald Sung By: Susan Reed
+"If You're Happy and You Know it" / "Over in the Meadow" Illustrated By: Jill McDonald Sung By: Susan Reed

 Two familiar children's songs are given a nice twist in these books with CDs.
 In "If You're Happy and You Know it," kids take a journey around the world.
 Because the words are familiar, readers are able to focus on the illustrations and compare/contrast the kids on every page ("everyone eats ice cream!" says Millie).
 Our favorite part of "Over in the Meadow" is the animated adaptation that's included on the CD.
 Millie will sit on the floor with the book in front of her and follow (and sing!) along with the video playing on our computer screen.
 I always love when books are more than just books!
 It's so much fun to show Millie how a story can be adapted into a song or movie, etc.